Meat, milk, or wool?

 others separate lambs by breed.
 Some shows collect carcass data

 on lambs and award additional prizes to youth participants.
 In live shows, judges don't always pick the lambs that will hang the best carcasses.
+Judging is very subjective and often the result of the lastest fad(s).

 Some practices often employed in the club lamb sector may be distasteful to some people, e.g. lack of forage in the diet, late castration, ultra-short tail docking, and forced exercise.
 The important thing to remember about a club lamb project is that it is a youth project intended to teach young people valuable life skills.
 To put winning (at all costs) above youth development is sadly missing the point.